schneems/schneems/_posts/2014-11-07-i-ram-what-i-ram.md

     mail/field: 0.3125 mb
 ```

 In this example, our app is using 60 mb of RSS memory and a whopping 39 mb of that is due to requiring the mail (2.6.1) gem.
 You can see most of the memory use comes from `mail/parsers`.
-With this info I [opened an issue on the Mail gem](https://github.com/mikel/mail/issues/812) where we figured out the extra memory came from switching the parser (used when your app receives and needs to parse email).
+With this info I [opened an issue on the Mail gem](https://github.com/mikel/mail/issues/812) where we figured out the extra memory came from switching the parser (used if your app receives and needs to parse email).
 The switch increased the speed dramatically but also made the gem's footprint larger.
 After talking about options, we decided that it didn't make sense to load this code by default.
 Most applications don't need to parse incoming emails.

 Moving this code to be lazily loaded in [mikel/mail#817](https://github.com/mikel/mail/pull/817) (thanks, Benjamin Fleischer and Michael Grosser) we see an enormous savings: